Feature article

 AI summary

-Other winners include German Kitchens for a Queenstown project with a large granite island, and Shane George for a dual-zone kitchen with a concealed scullery.
-Dress My Nest was recognised for a warm, black-and-timber kitchen for Landmark Homes.
+Award winners include Atelier Jones Design for a 1950s duplex update using aged brass and walnut, and German Kitchens for a Queenstown project with a dramatic granite island.
+Other winners are Shane George for a dual-zone kitchen with a concealed scullery, and Dress My Nest for a bold black and timber design for Landmark Homes.

-A key trend is using warm, textured materials like timber.
+A key trend is using warm, textured materials like timber to integrate kitchens with living spaces.

 Raimana Jones designed the cabinetry with a Mid-century influence, and specified specially aged brass for the tall cabinets.
 Photo: David Straight